ibraheem4/pet-shop/README.md

 # Expanded [Pet Shop](https://www.trufflesuite.com/boxes/pet-shop) Tutorial

-The goal of this project is to expand upon the widely-known pet shop tutorial.
-Ultimately, I intend to build upon this functionality by integrating Truffle into an Ember.js addon that will allow me to do more robust testing, as well as maintain greater visibility and control over data models.
-Although these contracts are basic, the goal for me is to first get a thorough understanding of how to build, test, and deploy basic smart contracts before tackling more ambitious projects.
+The goal of this project is to learn DApp development by expanding upon the widely-known Pet Shop tutorial using Truffle.

+Although the concept of a Pet Shop is basic, the goal for me is to first get a thorough understanding of how to build, test, and deploy basic smart contracts before tackling more ambitious projects.

 ## Prerequisites